 Cost Segregation Write-Off: $70,000

-Multiple the $70,000 cost segregation write-off by the same 37% tax bracket, and you have a $25,900 savings.
+Multiply the $70,000 cost segregation write-off by the same 37% tax bracket, and you have a $25,900 savings.
 This means you would only owe $11,100 to the government that first year.

-Take that savings of $25,900 and add it to a $6,000 cash flow for the year, you now have a $31,900 return on investment.
+Take that savings of $25,900 and add it to a $6,000 cash flow for the year, and you now have a $31,900 return on investment.
 This equates to a 31.9% first-year return on your $100,000 investment!